 Customers using mykis to travel entirely within zones 1 and 2 on a Saturday, Sunday or public holiday will pay no more than \$3.00 per day.
 No concession discount applies.

 Seniors Daily Cap

-Customers using mykis with customer categories VS or PVS (Victorian Seniors Card holders) to travel entirely within zones 1 and 2 will pay no more than \$3.30 per day.
+Customers using mykis with customer category VS (Victorian Seniors Card holders) to travel entirely within zones 1 and 2 will pay no more than \$3.30 per day.

 Free travel